Share

 There are places to be and appointments to keep, meals to prepare and laundry to wash.
 There is always something to do, and it can cause stress just thinking about the to-do list.

 Stress isn’t good for your body or your mind.
 It prevents you from resting well and can even affect your relationships.
+Meditation and mindfulness can help.

+Meditation takes various forms.
+Some say it is meant to clear the mind, while others say it is concentration on one particular subject.
 This centuries-old practice has been credited with providing a multitude of mental, emotional and physical advantages.

-It reduces symptoms of anxiety and depression
+It can reduce symptoms of anxiety and depression

 Meditation balances hormone levels and calms the nervous system, effectively reducing the body’s natural fight-or-flight response.

-It reduces blood pressure.
+It can lower blood pressure.

 Lower blood pressure results in a decreased chance of an aneurysm, heart attack, stroke and artery damage.

-It boosts immunity.
+It can boost immunity.

 Meditation strengthens the body’s natural ability to combat disease and protect against toxins, bacteria and viruses.

-It helps battle addictions.
+It may help battle addictions.

-It encourages healthy sleep patterns.
+It can encourage healthy sleep patterns.

 Less stress leads to better sleep.
 Twice daily meditation acts as a natural antidote to insomnia.

-It improves brain efficiency.
+It can improve brain efficiency.

 Meditating causes the parts of the brain to function more harmoniously together.
-A healthy brain can help ward off Alzheimer’s and Dementia.
+A healthy brain can help ward off Alzheimer’s and dementia.

-It improves personal relationships.
+It can improve personal relationships.

-When your overall demeanor is calmer, you’re happier and your personal relationships become more harmonious.
+In theory, when your overall demeanor is calmer, you’re happier and your personal relationships become more harmonious.
 This same sense of peace can also flow into your professional relationships.

-It encourages creativity and increases problem-solving skills.
+It can encourage creativity and increase problem-solving skills.

 It may improve fertility.